Memorable Manitobans: James Armstrong Richardson (1885-1939)

 In 1919, he became President and General Manager of James Richardson & Sons.
 He was a member of the Winnipeg Grain Exchange (and its President in 1923-1924), Calgary Grain Exchange, Toronto Board of Trade, Montreal Board of Trade, Chicago Board of Trade, and New York Produce Exchange.
 He was a Director of the Canadian Bank of Commerce, President of the Eastern Terminal Elevator Company, President of the Pioneer Grain Company, President of the Anchor Elevator Company, Vice-President of the Great Lakes Transportation Company, Vice-President of the Guardian Realty Company of Canada, Director of the Valley Camp Coal Company (Cleveland, Ohio), Director of the Kingston, Portsmouth & Cataraqui Electric Railway Company, Director of the Great-West Life Assurance Company (1928-1939), and a member of the Canadian National Council for the Blind.
 In 1926 he helped found Western Canada Airways, a pioneer enterprise in northern flying, and in 1929 merged it with other operations into Canadian Airways Ltd. (of which he was President).

-On 21 May 1919, he married Muriel Sprague of Belleville, Ontario.
-They had four children: George Taylor Richardson, James Armstrong Richardson, Agnes McCausland Richardson Benidickson, and Kathleen Richardson.
+On 21 May 1919, he married Muriel Sprague of Belleville, Ontario and they had four children: George Taylor Richardson, James Armstrong Richardson, Agnes McCausland Richardson Benidickson, and Kathleen Margaret Richardson.
 He was a member of the Manitoba Club, St. Charles Country Club, Pine Ridge Golf Club (Winnipeg), University Club (Toronto), Canadian Club (New York), Frontenac Club (Kingston), and Winnipeg Squash and Racquet Club.

 He died of a heart attack at his Winnipeg home, 475 Wellington Crescent, on 26 June 1939.
-He was buried in St. John’s Cemetery.
+He was buried in the St. John’s Cathedral Cemetery.
 He is commemorated by a plaque in Lac du Bonnet and an airport in Winnipeg.
+He was inducted posthumously into the Manitoba Business Hall of Fame (2013).

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.